SuchitG04/smarn/README.md

 4. **Storage Optimization**
    By analyzing the similarity of successive screenshots, smarn adjusts its capture frequency dynamically, conserving storage space and compute power.

-5. **Convenient and Efficient**
-   With a sleek Tauri-based interface and asynchronous services, smarn seamlessly integrates into your workflow without slowing you down.